PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 > Why needed this more sizes  for SVG?

 Because if use single size for all - icons will be blurred.
+All objects on Papirus have pixelated alignment.

 **It's important!!!**